OlgaCortez/Sprint-Challenge--Advanced-CSS/README.md

+Olga's Self Study Questions

+1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive website will adapt the webpage content based on the screen size were as fully responsive website you have to make separate web pages based on different screen sizes.

+2. Describe what it means to be mobile first vs desktop first.

+Desktop first means when a company designs its content or higher resolution and knowing most of the visits comes from desktops.
+Mobile first is designed with functionality in mind and will continue to build its content for mobile devices and expands once its get more information from its website traffic.

+3. What does font-size: 62.5% in the html tag do for us when using rem units?

+62.5% sets the font size to the browser’s font setting of 16px and the % help figure out the rem units easier.

+4. How would you describe preprocessing to someone new to CSS?

+A process in which you can create variables(arguments) which in turn you can use to nest code with in your css in less to write less code.

+5. What is your favorite concept in preprocessing?
+What is the concept that gives you the most trouble?

+Writing less code and I still have trouble including media queries within the index.less with preprocessing.

 # Sprint Challenge: Advanced CSS - Space Walkers Web Page

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint explored advanced CSS techniques using Responsive Design and Preprocessing.
 During this Sprint, you studied how to use the viewport meta tag, media queries, setting up a preprocessor, and advanced use of preprocessing techniques.
 In your challenge this week, you will demonstrate proficiency by updating a website that is missing content as well as adding mobile styling.